 #3.
 WHAT TO WEAR?

+One of our India must-see places is to visit Taj Mahal but it's important to be aware of how to respect such temples beforehand.
 Indian people are very conservative when it comes to the way they dress.
 Local women are always covered, and wearing mini-skirts or crop tops isn't as acceptable as it is in the western world.
 To respect the local culture, another tip when travelling around India is to wear loose pants (hareem or hippy pants are always handy), long shorts for men (no hot pants please!), baggy t-shirts, and shawls or sarongs for the ladies (to cover any cleavage or shoulders).
-Loose fitted clothes made from light material like cotton are ideal in this hot country to keep you cool.
+Loose fitted clothes made from a light material like cotton are ideal in this hot country to keep you cool.
 Don't forget, you should also be moderately dressed when entering any religious temples or holy sites.

 The average daily wage for most people in India isn't much, therefore, food and drink is very cheap here, but the locals still work hard to deliver an exceptional service to tourists who come to visit.
 Bus or taxi drivers, waiters in restaurants, local guides etc will expect a tip for their service, even small change to us can mean a lot to the Indian people here!
 So make sure you always tip, support the locals, and if you are ever unsure if you should, or how much, always ask your group leader for advice!